SolidLabResearch/WhatsInAPod/content/document_centric.md

 by the necessity of those alternatives to derive from the main API structure.

 #### Single-app modeling mismatches # {#single-app-mismatches}
-Each app needs to define a single consistent hierarchy to serialize their data, which does not reflect the complex nature of real-world organization.
+Each app needs to have a single consistent hierarchy to serialize its data, which does not reflect the complex nature of real-world organization.
 For instance,
 the address book app could organize people in categories